rezamontazeri76/scripts/README.md

 ## ssh monitoring
-send ssh login notif via telegram and email
+Send SSH Login Notifications via Telegram and Email

-edit the variables and enjoy
+Edit the variables and enjoy!

-this script use swaks & inotify-tools
+This script uses swaks & inotify-tools.